-For purposes of this Section member

-NBFI/s; of a group or committee, including

-N RegulationsManual of Regulations for Non-Bank Financial InstitutionsPage 8 sub-groups or sub-committees, whose duties include functions of management such as those ordinarily performed by regular officers, shall likewise be considered as officers.
+For purposes of this Section, members of a group or committee, including sub-groups or sub-committees, whose duties include functions of management such as those ordinarily performed by regular officers, shall likewise be considered as officers.

 It shall be the responsibility of the Corporate Governance Committee to conduct an annual performance evaluation of the board of directors and senior management.
 When a director or officer has multiple positions, the Committee should determine whether or not said director or officer is able to and has been adequately carrying out his/her duties and, if necessary, recommend changes to the board based upon said performance/review.
-(Circular No. 592 dated 28 December 2007)